 Borough Market in London is a fabulous food market, certainly a must for any foodie visiting the capital.
 This past weekend saw us heading to London for a much anticipated foodie adventure.
 We planned a weekend of food, with visits to restaurants, popups and a food market.
 We have reviewed each of the restaurants separately, however this post is all about our trip to Borough Market.

-The floors at each entrance to the Three Crown Square were covered in wash-away paint allowing shoppers to move around, taking their footprints with them and creating an ever evolving work of art that you can see on their website.
+Rising early on Saturday morning we skipped breakfast and headed to Borough Market for their 1,000th Anniversary.
+The floors at each entrance to the Three Crown Square were covered in wash-away paint.
+This allowed shoppers to move around, taking their footprints with them, thus creating an ever evolving work of art.

 Morning & Breakfast:

 In brief, for anyone who hasn’t visited Borough Market it’s an assault on the senses.
 Markets are busy and noisy, smells hit you from every corner.
 We spent 6 hours there, arriving by 10am and leaving around 4pm, food heaven.
 Having had a look through the fruit and veg stalls we realised we were hungry and that we needed breakfast!
 Settling on Portena, an Argentinian street food vendor selling empanadas.
 This selection of pastries were filled with a variety of beef, chicken, ham, cheese and caramelised onion.
 Noticing an ever increasing queue forming across the road at the Monmouth Coffee Company, we made that our next stop.
 With a queue that long, the coffee had to be good, the coffee was perfect and served at the right temperature ready to drink.